 The subscription for the main society is £17 for single membership and £19 for joint.
 Together with Kent Group subscriptions of £7 or £10 that’s a total of just £24 a year for single or £29 for joint membership.
 If you consider all the activities that will be available to you and the publications you will receive it’s an absolute bargain.
 Subscriptions for both run from January to December.

 HOW TO JOIN

 It’s very easy to join us.
 You need to be a member of The Hardy Plant Society before you can join Kent Group.
-Just fill in the forms and send them off with a cheque or, better still, come to one of our meetings or events where someone will be pleased to help you.
-Full details here.
+You can join and pay for the national society online.
+Unfortunately, Kent Group doesn’t have facilities to pay online so just fill in the form and send it with a cheque or, better still, come to one of our meetings or events where someone will be pleased to help you.

 If I were to choose one word to describe what I get from being a member of Kent Group it would be INSPIRATION.Ginny